-The newly founded Research Centre for the Study of Democratic Cultures and Politics is dedicated to the production of knowledge about these transformations and the contemporary conditions of democratic cultures and politics for academic and public actors.
-Its interdisciplinary team of researchers examines both their deep historical roots and their present shape.
+The Research Centre for the Study of Democratic Cultures and Politics (DemCP)is dedicated to the production of knowledge about these transformations and the contemporary conditions of democratic cultures and politics for academic and public actors.
+Its interdisciplinary team of researchers from Cultural Studies, Political Science and related fields examines both their deep historical roots and their present shape.

 The Research Centre for the Study of Democratic Cultures and Politics is rooted in an understanding of democracy as a genuinely transnational, transregional and transhistorical phenomenon.
-Its mission is to:
+DemCP's mission is to:

 - Produce innovative research on democracy and its complex interactions with cultural narratives and political frameworks among RUG faculty as well as (post)graduate students;

 - Serve as a forum for vibrant debates on the cultures, literatures, politics, processes and contemporary affairs that exists in democratic societies with the aim of nurturing an exchange of ideas across disciplines, sectors, generations, nations, regions, and among global actors;

 - Advance theoretical debates about democratic cultures and societies as well as methodological debates about the future of the humanities, including the future of literary studies, and the social sciences;